Accessibility links

-The second-round run-off pits ultranationalist candidate George Simion against centrist Bucharest Mayor Nicusor Dan.
+The run-off pits ultranationalist candidate George Simion against centrist Bucharest Mayor Nicusor Dan.

-New elections saw Simion build on Georgescu's success, as he scored some 41 percent support in the first round of voting on May 4.
+Simion built on Georgescu's success, as he scored some 41 percent support in the first round of voting on May 4.
 Dan was a distant second on nearly 21 percent.

-Simion has been ahead in most polls conducted since then, though the most recent surveys put the candidates neck-and-neck.
+In most polls conducted since then, Simion has been ahead though the most recent surveys put the candidates neck-and-neck.

 In terms of powers, the president appoints the prime minister, subject to parliamentary approval, and represents Romania at NATO and EU summits.
 He can also wield the country's EU veto.